-Christmas is coming up, and you may have a chance to talk with a family member who is not a Christian.
-While spreading the gospel can be hard, there are 5 questions that you can ask them about their worldview and hopefully spark a conversation from that.
-Here are five questions that can be very challenging to answer, even for Christians.
+Have you ever wish you had more discussion questions for your atheist friend?
+While spreading the gospel may seem challenging, here are 5 questions that you can ask them about their worldview and hopefully spark a conversation from that.
+These five questions that can be very challenging to answer, even for some Christians.

 1.)
 Where did the universe come from?

 I recently asked this question to students at Penn State University, and I was shocked to find out not many of them had an answer to this question.
 From a non-believer, I think the most common answer would be the Big Bang.
 The Big Bang is a great answer to hear because the Big Bang shows the need for an origin of the universe.
 A second great follow-up question would be “What caused the Big Bang?”.
 If there was nothing, there would always be nothing.
 So what caused the Big Bang?

 This is a great question to ask someone when you want to understand what matters to someone.
 People find their identity in different things, so you will find a variety of answers to this question that can lead to great conversation!